Cancer, Stem Cells & Developmental Biology

-The PhD programme Cancer, Stem Cells & Developmental Biology focuses on understanding processes underlying cancer and developmental biology using techniques and applications of post-genomic research, including microarray analysis, next generation sequencing, proteomics, metabolomics and advanced microscopy techniques.
+The PhD programme Cancer, Stem Cells & Developmental Biology focuses on understanding processes underlying cancer and developmental biology using techniques and applications of post-genomic research, including genomics and transcriptomics (through next generation sequencing), proteomics, metabolomics and advanced microscopy techniques.
 PhD candidates in this programme explore research questions concerning embryonic growth, stem cells, signalling pathways, gene regulation, evolution and development in relation to health and disease using various model systems.

 Associated research groups

 All information regarding our researchers and research groups can be found at our website.

 Profile of prospective PhD candidates